-It's also a good month to plant native trees while the soil is nice and wet but not too boggy from winter.
+It’s also a good time of year to plant out any citrus trees or native plants, while the soil isn’t too wet.